While the iPhone might not seem like something that you ever need to turn off, you might encounter problems that you are having trouble fixing.

 Step 2: Press and hold the Power button until it displays a Slide to power off button, as in the image below.

-As mentioned above, you may also need to hold the Volume Up button along with the Power button depending on your iPhone model.0
+As mentioned above, you may also need to hold the Volume Up button along with the Power button, depending on your iPhone model.

 Step 3: Slide the button to the right to turn the phone off.

-It will take several seconds for the iPhone to turn off completely, and you may see a spinning circle of dashes at the center of the screen as the iPhone processes are terminated and the device is shutting off.
+It will take several seconds for the iPhone to turn off completely, and you may see a spinning circle of dashes at the center of the screen as the iPhone processes are terminated and the device shuts off.

 Step 4: Press and hold the Power button again to turn the phone back on.